camunda/camunda-docs-cawemo/content/technical-guide/third-party-libraries/_index.md

   main:
     identifier: 'third-party-libraries'
     parent: 'technical-guide'
-    Pre: "A list of third-party libraries used by Cawemo."
+    Pre: "Third-party libraries used by Cawemo and Camunda IAM."
 ---